 - 15.1 Expenses for qualifying and first round games will be borne by the participating teams.
 The CIAC Tournament Committee will assign the officials and the host school will pay the officials. - 15.2 Quarter-final games will be played at the site of the higher ranked team.
 Admission must be charged and the gate receipt sent to CIAC.
 The site director fee and the game officials will be paid by CIAC.
-In addition, CIAC will reimburse each host school expenses for essential personnel (i.e. ticket taker, ticket seller, etc.) submitted on the game reporting form up to a maximum of \$160. - 15.3 The semi-final and final games will be played at a neutral site.
+In addition, CIAC will reimburse each host school expenses for essential personnel (i.e. ticket taker, ticket seller, etc.) submitted on the game reporting form up to a maximum of \$160. - 15.3 The semi-final and final games will be played at a pre-determined site.
 CIAC will pay the game officials fee.
 CIAC admission tickets will be delivered to the host school.
 All ticket proceeds and accompanying documentation are to be sent to CIAC. - 15.4 Charges for admission to tournament games: (Subject to change)

-Free - Children five (5) and under \$5.00 - Senior citizens (age 65 and older) \$5.00 - Students (grades 1-12) \$10.00 - Adults (all others not in the above categories)
+Children five (5) and under Free

+Senior citizens (age 65 and older) \$5.00

+Students (grades 1-12) \$5.00

+Adults (all others not in the above categories) \$10.00

+Military in uniform or with ID Free